HarukaYamamoto0/portfolio/blog/2022-12-25T00:54:05-data-structure-with-examples-in-javascript.md

 ### Graphs

 A graph in data structures is composed of vertices (also known as nodes) and edges.
 Each vertex can have a set of edges that connect it to other vertices.
 The edges can be _directed_ (meaning they have a direction) or _undirected_ (meaning they don’t).
-Graphs are used to represent relationships between elements in a dataset and are useful for solving shortest path problems, representing networks, and modeling complex systems.
+Graphs are used to represent relationships between elements in a dataset and are useful for solving the shortest path problems, representing networks, and modeling complex systems.
 [See more](https://medium.com/@rsorage/grafos-introdu%C3%A7%C3%A3o-de-forma-f%C3%A1cil-a4959821e101)

 ![Graphs](https://imgur.com/1Vr0DrZ.png)